What Is Structural Load?

 Load Application

-Design of floor-At which place point loads are applying, that is a critical portion of the floor because we need to calculate the shear and bending moment for avoiding deflection
+The design of floor-At which place point loads are applied is a critical portion of the floor because we need to calculate the shear and bending moment for avoiding deflection.

-Where the calculation of punching and crushing at that time assumed to over an actual area of the analysis is 0.3 X 0.3.
+Where the calculation of punching and crushing at that time is assumed to be over an actual area of the analysis is 0.3 X 0.3.

 Imposed Loads on Various Types of Roofs